Ramapough Mountain Indians: Controversy over origins

-The multiracial ancestry of the people in the mountains was noted by their European American neighbors.
+The multiracial ancestry of the people in the mountains was noted by their European-American neighbors.
 Myths, as noted in the section on their name, were derived in part from theories of origins, as well as prejudice related to unions with African descendants because slavery had developed in the colonies as a racial caste.
-By the mid-nineteenth century, these multi-racial mountain people were concentrated in the settlements of Mahwah and Ringwood, New Jersey; and Hillburn, New York.
+By the mid-nineteenth century, these multiracial people were concentrated in and near the settlements of Mahwah and Ringwood, New Jersey and Hillburn, New York.
 Local histories documented traditions of mixed-race descendants from intermarriages with the Lenape in the mountains.

-In the 20th century, some anthropologists classified such isolated mixed-race groups, who tended to be historically endogamous, as tri-racial isolates or simply as mixed bloods.
-In 1915, Alanson Skinner of the American Museum of Natural History noted the multiracial character of the people in the Ramapo Mountains.
-He said that Indian descendants had mixed with Africans and Caucasians.
+During the twentieth century, some anthropologists classified such isolated mixed-race groups, who tended to be historically endogamous, as tri-racial isolates or simply as mixed bloods.
+Alanson Skinner of the American Museum of Natural History noted the multiracial character of the people in the Ramapo Mountains in 1915, specifically stating that Indian descendants had mixed with Africans and whites.

+European Americans assumed that Indians wanted only to assimilate to the majority culture and that intermarriage meant a weakening of their cultures; in addition, attitudes associated with slavery tended to classify people of mixed-race as black rather than Indian, regardless of their cultural affiliation.
+Whites in the Northeast assumed that Indian cultures had largely ended after centuries of interaction with European Americans.
+By contrast, numerous Native American tribes had a historic tradition of absorbing other peoples by marriage or adoption; people brought up within their cultures generally identified as Native Americans of particular tribes.
+Thus, during the period of urbanization, high rates of immigration, and suburban development throughout the New York metropolitan area during the late 19th and early 20th centuries, the Ramapough Mountain Indians continued to live in their historic areas of settlement in the mountains and there maintained a rural culture.

-Cohen noted in 1974 that, as the federal censuses of 1790-1830 were missing for this area, it prevented "establishing positively the exact relationship between many of these colored families in the mountains, and the earlier colored families of the Hackensack River Valley."
+Cohen noted in 1974 that, as the federal censuses of 1790-1830 were missing for this area, it prevented "establishing positively the exact relationship between many of these colored families in the mountains, and the earlier colored families of the Hackensack River Valley".
 He noted the "tradition of Indian ancestry among the Ramapo Mountain People as early as the eighteenth century."
 Cohen also said, "Some Indian mixture is possible; however, Indian and colored interracial matings probably were not recorded in the Dutch Reformed Churches."